dusanlazic/avala/docs/docs/server/configuration.md

   port: 5432

 # RabbitMQ connection settings
-# Note that it uses the hostname of the RabbitMQ service defined in Docker Compose.
+# If running via Docker compose, ensure that the parameters and the hostname match
+# those in compose.yaml.
 rabbitmq:
   user: guest
   password: guest